flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---
 layout: quote
 ---
-# Can a generic type define shape or order?
+## Can a generic define shape or ordering of types?

 <!--